Logan22bro/Logan22bro/README.md

 I mainly use c,c++, and python with use of sklearn and a bit of pytorch.

 A couple fun facts:
+- I represented my college in the NASA Aerospace Scholars 2022!
 - I have an extensive culinary background at restaurants such as The Strand House, Tin Roof Bistro, and Trump National Los Angeles!
 - I am an avid Baseball enjoyer!
 - I enjoy building fun personal projects that serve some unnessecesarily satisfying purpose :D